SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Benchmark/README.md

 When running PHPUnit, use `--group semantic-mediawiki-benchmark` to indicate whether an annotated benchmark test is expected to perform an output and is run according to the listed order described by `phpunit.xml.dist`.

+The following [video][video] demonstrates on how to install PHPUnit and to run the benchmark tests from a shell environment.

 ### Benchmark git changes

 When using `git`, it is relatively easy to run tests and see if a change introduces a significant regression or improvement in terms of performance over the existing `master` branch by comparing test results of the `master` against a `feature` branch.